ijc8/ijc8.github.io/nime2024/index.md

 ## Fake Generators Yield Real Fun

 The good news: languages have figured out to deal with the problem of preserving control flow and state across multiple "entries" into a program.
 The general answer is [coroutines](https://en.wikipedia.org/wiki/Coroutine#Generators).
 Different languages have different flavors and names (e.g. "generators" in Python and JS), but the key point is that you have something that *looks like a function*, and which can use all the conventional control flow you'd expect, but which can "return" (yield) multiple times.
-Each time it's called again, it simply picks up from where it left off.
+Each time it's called again (resumed), it simply picks up from where it left off.

 The bad news: C does not have coroutines.